“What is Google Portals? How you can use them for Your Website/Blog? “

 The demo below demonstrates how Portals can enable a seamless user experience between a website and third party embed content

-Since Google Portals are only available on Chrome Canary right now, we will talk through how to embed iFrame in WordPress.
-Embedding portals in WordPress is expected to be similar once the feature is rolled out in its entirety.
+Since they’re only available on Chrome Canary right now, we will talk through how to embed iFrame in WordPress.
+Embedding them in WordPress is expected to be similar once the feature is rolled out in its entirety.

 Embedding WordPress iFrame is easier than you imagine.
 The traditional way to do it is by using the HTML attributes <IFrame>.To do this, simply take the URL of the page you want to embed, and use it as the source for the Tag.
 Then, your code becomes: